whiteSHADOW1234/FinalProject/README.md

 ![](https://i.imgur.com/7xCGvRb.png)

 #### 4. Find a friend to play this game with you ~
+Or you can just play this game with your hands if you don't have friends...

 ## Game Setting Mode
 + Control the volume of the music